amirhosseinyavari021/CCG/README.md

 - Error Debugging: Got an error?
 CMDGEN analyzes it and gives you a step-by-step solution.
 - Enhanced Command History: Access your 20 most recently generated commands with detailed metadata including timestamps, session information, and execution status.
 - Cross-Platform Support: Natively works on Windows, macOS, and Linux for seamless compatibility.
-- Multi-Language Support: Available in both English and Persian to cater to a wider audience.
+- **Multi-Language Support**: **Available in both English and Persian (فارسی) to cater to a wider audience.** (Emphasized)
 - Interactive Mode: After generating commands in the CLI, execute them directly, request more suggestions, or exit effortlessly.
-- Configuration Management: Easily manage default settings (like OS and shell) using the intuitive config command.
+- Configuration Management: Easily manage default settings (like OS, shell, and language) using the intuitive config command.
 - Self-Update Mechanism: Automatically upgrade to the latest version with a simple update command.
 - User Feedback System: Share your thoughts directly via the feedback command or through automatic prompts to help improve the tool.
 - Intelligent Uninstall: When removing the tool with the delete command, you can optionally provide feedback on why you're leaving.